 At one point, I even considered having surgery to fix it.
 But even though the negative comments hit me hard, I always felt deep down that having surgery -just because of how others saw me- was a way of rejecting myself, not only in appearance but as a whole.

 "Why should I change part of what makes me, well, me?"

 I feel the same way about my hair.
-Seven years ago, when my silver strands started peaking out, people reacted negatively, surprised that I was "aging so young".
-And, therefore, suggesting I had to cover that natural process up as quick as possible.
+Seven years ago, when my silver strands started peaking out, some people reacted negatively, surprised that I was "aging so young".
+And, therefore, suggesting I had to cover that natural process as quick as possible.
 "You should get highlights" was my regular welcome at the hair salon (one of the reasons that I stopped going).

 Society seemed to deem it unacceptable for a young woman in her early 20s to show signs of aging.